OK, if you came here through the rich bloggers pin, I do apologize for the click-bait.

 Bad news :

-Unless you address these 7 problems (well, 6 – the first one is a non issue in the LONG RUN), you will likely never make money with your blog.
+Unless you address these 7 problems (well, 6 – the first one is a non-issue in the LONG RUN), you will likely never make money with your blog.
+These are things that the majority of successful bloggers know and pay attention to!

-These are all relatively easy things to fix when you know HOW!
+These are all relatively easy things to fix once you understand them!

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)